jackdewinter/pymarkdown/readme.md

   - need to account for the fact that indent may not be all spaces all the time
   - for indented code blocks, starts at the start of the icb, else at the first non-ws

-## Bugs - AutoLinks

-- 620 - more bad cases, like <

 ## Bugs - Links

 - test_link_reference_definitions_183 is a partial lrd followed by bq, add cont+leaf blocks